Join our in person Smart Contract Hacking training at BlackHat Asia 2025

 Davide Cioccia

-Founder and Principal Security Architect @ DCODX
+Founder and Web3 security researcher @ DCODX

 Hi there!
 I’m Davide Cioccia, founder of DCODX, an ethical hacking, and DevSecOps consulting and coaching firm.
 Besides helping companies implement their Sec in DevOps, I’m also a developer of security tools (check our GitHub), OWASP Mobile Security Testing Guide contributor and DevSecCon Chapter Lead for the Netherlands.
 You can find my talks at security conferences like BlackHat, OWASP AppSec, DevSecCon, DevDays Europe and more online, together with some CVE disclosed to Microsoft and other big vendors.
 Enjoy my course :)